fabienmasson/go-svg-charts/README.md

 # Go svg charts

-Charts is a golang library for creating pure SVG charts.
+A golang library for pure SVG charts.

 ## Credits

-This maps are based on the work of MapSVG.
+The maps are based on the work of MapSVG.

 The original map is available [here](https://mapsvg.com/maps/austria) under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).